Register for Emergency Alerts

 Wireless Emergency Alerts

-Wireless Emergency Alerts (WEA) are emergency notifications from local, state, or federal officials that are broadcast to cell phones in a targeted area, alerting residents about the emergency, and with important, but limited information such as the emergency's location, what actions residents should take, and how they can find out more information.
-WEA messages are limited to 90 characters, so it’s important for residents to follow up on the alerts by turning to local media and/or officials for additional details.
-Most newer phones are WEA-capable, and no registration is required, so whether you’re a long term resident, or recently arriving tourist, student, or military service member, if your phone is WEA-capable, you can get these important alerts.
+Wireless Emergency Alerts (WEA) are emergency notifications from local, state, or federal officials that are broadcast to cell phones in a targeted area, alerting residents about the emergency, and with important, but limited information such as the emergency's location, time, type of emergency, what actions to take, where to go, and how to get more information.
+WEA messages come in 360 characters for most phones and 90 characters for older phones, so it’s important for residents to follow up on the alerts by turning to local media and/or officials for additional details.
+WEAs can be sent to your mobile device when you may be in harm’s way, without the need to download an app or subscribe to a service.
+WEAs are messages that warn the public of an impending natural or human-made disaster.
+The messages are short and can provide immediate, life-saving information.

 The National Weather Service and the National Center for Missing and Exploited Children can also send WEA messages to residents to alert them to possible dangers like Flash Flood Warnings, or with information on abducted children with AMBER Alerts.